Soypete/WebServices-in-3-weeks/reliable-webservice-go/README.md

 }()
 ```

-install [graphviz](https://graphviz.org/download/) on your machine to get the visual insights.
+Install [graphviz](https://graphviz.org/download/) on your machine to get the visual insights.

 _Mac:_